 Safeguarding arrangements are strong.
-Practitioners understand their role in protecting children from harm and they are aware of what to do should they have a concern about their welfare.
+Staff understand their role in protecting children from harm, and they are aware of what to do should they have a concern about their welfare.
 Therefore, children are well protected.
 Good recruitment and induction procedures are in place and include checking that all those working with children are suitable to do so.
-Practitioners are monitored, coached, mentored and are supported effectively, which means that they are fully aware of their roles and responsibilities in delivering the Early Years Foundation Stage.
-Risk assessments are thorough and as a result, children are cared for in a safe environment.
+All checks are available for inspection.
+Staff are monitored, coached, mentored and supported effectively, which means that they are fully aware of their roles and responsibilities in delivering the Early Years Foundation Stage.
+Risk assessments are thorough and, as a result, children are cared for in a safe environment.
 Sampled documentation and records are well maintained, regularly reviewed and firmly underpin children's safety and welfare.

-The managers fully understand their role and responsibilities in managing the pre-school, providing good-quality provision for all children.
+The manager fully understands her role and responsibilities in managing the playgroup and providing good quality provision for all children.
 The monitoring of children's progress is good.
 This ensures that gaps in individual or groups of children's learning are identified.
-The quality of teaching is monitored by the managers.
-The manager and deputy manager guide practitioners and give them support where necessary.
-They implement training, in order to support practitioners in the delivery of the educational programme to ensure children's needs are met through good teaching.
+The quality of teaching is monitored by the manager.
+She guides staff and gives them support where necessary.
+She implements training in order to support staff in the delivery of the educational programme and to ensure children's needs are met through good teaching.
 Therefore, children are effectively supported in their learning.
-Self-reflection and improvement plans are good because all practitioners contribute to the process.
-The managers have high expectations and there is a strong drive to continue to improve this good pre-school.
+Self-reflection and improvement plans are good because all staff contribute to the process.
+The manager has high expectations and there is a strong drive to continue to improve this good playgroup.
 For example, since the last inspection, all actions and recommendations have been fully addressed.
-The systems for effectively monitoring the provision and outcomes for children through regular quality checks and self-assessment are now effective.
-For example, peer-on-peer observations, including video recording of practice, are used to support reflective practice and continued improvement.
+The systems for effectively monitoring the provision and outcomes for children, through regular quality checks and self-assessment, are now effective.
+For example, peer-on-peer observations, when staff observe each other's work and discuss practice, are used to support reflective practice and continued improvement.

 Partnerships with parents and other professionals are strong and contribute significantly to the good progress children make.
-Consequently, there is continuity in children's care and learning and they are well supported to reach their full potential.
-For example, information about oral hygiene training and the principles of this are regularly shared with parents to support their understanding of how to promote children's good dental health.
-Consequently, children's understanding of good dental care is well supported.
-However, parents are not always provided with the most up-to-date information about the preschool because, for example, some information on the pre-school's website is out of date.
+Consequently, there is continuity in children's care and learning, and they are well supported to reach their full potential.
+For example, information is provided on a key activity each day, with suggestions of how this learning can be extended and supported at home.
 Feedback from parents is overwhelmingly positive.
 For example, parents state that their children settle well and they have made very good progress in their learning and development.